As you read this article, you might be sitting at your desk, dreaming of living a freer lifestyle.

 Put simply, something has to change.

-If you want a second passport, then you have to take the steps to get it.
+If you want a second passport, you must take steps to get it.
 If you want an offshore bank account, then you need to hop on a plane to open it.
 If you want to own foreign real estate, then you need to go there and buy it.

-The fact is that you can’t keep living the life that you currently live and reap all of the tax and other benefits of going offshore and being a global citizen.
+You can’t keep living the life you currently live and reap all of the tax and other benefits of going offshore and being a global citizen.

 If that were possible, everyone else would be doing it.